 Profile submitted by Caroline Haughey

-Middle Temple, CBA, member of the Northern Ireland Bar, member of the Bar Standards Professional Conduct Committee, Kalisher Trust Trustee, External Examiner in Criminal Law and the Bar Transfer Test for the BSB
+Middle Temple, CBA, member of the Northern Ireland Bar, former member of the Bar Standards disciplinary panel, Kalisher Trust Trustee.

 Wycombe Abbey.
 Trinity College, Dublin (LLB).